octopus-foundation/backend-cookbook/idempotent-operations/idempotent-operations.md

 # Intro

-The main task of client-server communication is to maintain same state on client (is user authorised, etc) and server (e.g. in database or in memory).
+The main task of communication over network is to maintain same state on both sides.
 And there are some problems:
-- requests from client can be lost during communication
+- "messages" from one side can be lost during communication
-- responses from server can bet lost during communication
+- "answers" from the other side can bet lost during communication

+For example - request from client may be lost because of network lag, backend restart, request may be sent to already dead backend and so on.
+Another example - proxy chain issues while server send response to client.
+Client can have very bad internet connection, something like GPRS or EDGE, or using slow internet in roaming.

+Another source of problems can backend exceptions: for example, your backend uses mysql and got "lock wait timeout", business logic was not executed.

-This is key problem.
-So how to be sure, that client and server state is equal if some commands from client can lost during communication?
+So how to be sure, that client and server state is equal?
-Answer is simple - we should retry all requests from client until we got normal non-500 response status.
-It's common behaviour to be sure that server and client has exactly same state.
-There is common mistake on this behaviour: using "smart" throttling.
+Answer is simple - we should retry all requests from client until we got normal, non-5xx response status.
-If server respond with, for example, 503, some developers tried to call server with exponential time.
-Source of this behaviour, I think, was in "confirmation" and password entering tries.
-But this behaviour doesn't solve server problems at all at this case, it's just made them more invisible, and you cannot react faster and found what's exactly happened.
-So, you shouldn't use exponential time for retries, use constant time instead with some delay.

-But if we retry client request - action on server can be processed twice.
-Or, for example, deposit from billing callback can be added to user balance multiple times on each retry.
-So, we need to use idempotent actions on server.
+But there are footprint: if we retry client request - action on server can be processed twice or more.
+For example, payment may be requested multiple times or deposit from billing callback can be added to user balance multiple times on each retry.
+To solve these issues - you should use idempotent operations.
+This is useful in many situations, especially when dealing with distributed systems where messages can be lost or delivered out of order.

 # Definition

 Idempotent operations are operations which can be applied multiple times without changing the result.
-This is useful in many situations, especially when dealing with distributed systems where messages can be lost or delivered out of order.

 For instance -  multiplication by one is such an operation, because no matter how many times it is applied, the result is always the same.

 ```go